GLOBAL MARKETS-Stocks rally after U.S. jobs report; dollar slips

 By Herbert Lash

+Friday as investors set aside any fear of economic softness in a

-weather, but bond yields and the dollar fell as the data showed
+weak U.S. jobs report, while bond yields and the dollar fell as

 Non-farm payrolls rose by 113,000, well below the consensus